xNok/Using-Continuous-Testing-in-DevOps-Workflows/README.md

 ### Add End-to-End Testing

-End-to-End Testing (e2e) aims to test a complete use case from the user perspective.
+End-to-End Testing (e2e) aims to test complete use cases from the user perspective.
 You should see e2e as replacing a human with a robot.
-When it comes to select an e2e framework, I recommend prioritizing a that supports the Gherkin language.
-Gherkin is a way of writing tests in natural language (aka. plain English).
-The advantage of this approach is that more people can understand the test case, including Product Owners and Business Analysts.
+When it comes to select an e2e framework, I recommend prioritizing one that supports the Gherkin language.
+Gherkin promotes writing tests in natural language (aka. plain English).
+With this approach more people can understand tests case, including Product Owners and Business Analysts.
 As a result, you create a better collaboration in the team.
-Verbalizing tests ensure that you are writing them from the User's perspective and not making the mistake of testing the function you just coded.
+Verbalizing tests also ensure that you are writing them from the User's perspective and not making the mistake of testing the functions you just coded.

 I selected RobotFramework for this example.
 RobotFramework uses Selenium to control a web browser and thus replace a human by simulating clicks and text entries.
 Once again, you can go to [Gitbhub Action Market place](https://github.com/marketplace?type=actions) and look for an action meeting your needs.
 For instance, this one: [Robot Framework Docker Action](https://github.com/marketplace/actions/robot-framework)

 Add a new job to the workflow configuration.
-This job must be executed after deploy using`needs: deploy`.
+This job must be executed after deploy using `needs: deploy`.
 You will notice that since `tests_api` and `test_e2e` both needs `deploy`, they will be executed in parallel after the deployment.
 Have a look to the result:

 ![](doc_assets/step4.PNG)